Alexandra Hills State High School: Sports Academy

 The Sports Academy program is a specialist program for students from Years 7 to 10.
 The aim of the program is to develop the performance and skills required across a broad range of sports, while linking these elements to the theoretical knowledge needed by an athlete.

 Honours Academy

 The Honours Academy Program consists of the highest-performing academic students in Years 11 and 12, twenty students from each year level.
 Each student is paired with a teacher who will be an individual mentor to the student for the two years of senior school.
 The mentor (teacher) guides students to manage their learning independently through monitoring their performance and assisting them to gain greater insight into themselves as learners.
 Studies indicate that formal youth mentoring programs can promote positive outcomes, such as improved self-esteem, social skills and career development.

 STEM Academy Program

-The STEM (Science, Technology, Engineering and Mathetmatics) Academy Program is a specialist program for high-achieving students from Years 7 to 10.
+The STEM (Science, Technology, Engineering and Mathematics) Academy Program is a specialist program for high-achieving students from Years 7 to 10.
 Students in the program benefit from increased access to resources from the Centre of Excellence in Automation and Robotics.

-Vocational Education & Training

-Alexandra Hills State High School offers the following Vocational Education & Training (VET) subjects to students in Years 11 and 12: